What is Enterprise Data Warehousing Software?

 – Will your data warehousing system need to work with other software?

-Knowing your requirements is part of the battle but deciding on the priorities is vital.
+Knowing your requirements is part of the battle, but deciding priorities is vital.
 Warehousing solutions must hit your number 1 to be adopted and useful.
 Try to rank the priorities so you know the essential capabilities from the luxury attributes.

-2. Scan the Market and Generate a List of Vendor Options
+2. Scan the Market and Generate a Long List of Vendor Options

-Answering your internal needs helps to decipher who in the market fits the bill.
+Answering your internal needs helps decipher who fits the bill in the market.
 Add potential suitors based on a surface-level investigation before delving too deep.
 It is best to cast a wide net in the beginning to capture a variety of options and potential features you may have overlooked.

 Any search of anything nowadays starts with internet searches so mentioning that is redundant.
-Tech magazines, competitors, comparable industries, and market evaluator websites are great places to expand your list.
+Tech magazines, competitors, comparable industries, and market evaluator websites are great places to expand your list, but keep in mind vendors pay to get discovered here.

 3. Evaluate and Shortlist